-Carpet weaving is a traditional art form popular in all regions of Armenia, but Artsakh carpets have a special place, thanks to its unique features and popularity.
-Before the spread of synthetic aniline dyes in the 1870's, the rich coloring of the Artsakh carpets was reached only with natural dyes derived from specific plants and minerals of region.
-Indigo (bluing) was imported from the East, and Vordan - from the Ararat valley.
-Some of the villages and settlements do not consider synthetic dyes, remaining true to the traditional natural methods.
+The play of colors, texture and symbols; these multicolor stories have always been a part of Artsakhian living.
+Carpet weaving is a traditional art form popular in all regions of Armenia and Artsakh.
+Our carpets have their individual signature, due to their unique features and popularity.
+Before the spread of synthetic aniline dyes in the 1870's, the rich coloring of the Artsakh carpets was reached only with natural dyes derived from specific plants and minerals of the region.
+Indigo (blue) was imported from the East, and Vordan (red) from the Ararat valley keepint the natural methods of coloring.

 which were exported to Europe.
 During Soviet times, the factory was moved to Stepanakert.